The Angel (North London Forever)

 "The Angel (North London Forever)" is a song by English singer-songwriter Louis Dunford.
 It was released on 25 February 2022 by RCA Records as the second single from his second EP, The Popham.

 Background

 Dunford wrote the song as a love letter to his hometown of Islington, North London, as well as his family and friends living in the borough.

-It is also dedicated to Premier League football club Arsenal, which based in Islington itself, as the artist is a life-long supporter of the team.
+It is also dedicated to Premier League football club Arsenal, based in Islington, as the artist is a life-long supporter of the team.

 Music video

 The official music video was directed by Oscar J. Ryan and released on 25 February 2022 through Dunford's own YouTube channel.

 Arsenal connection

-A few months after its release, the song gained traction by getting noticed and shared by fellow Arsenal supporters on social media.
-It eventually got to the attention of Mikel Arteta, Arsenal's manager at the time, who wanted to manufacture a club spirit, and invited Dunford to visit the club's training ground and meet the players.
+Two months after its release, the song gained traction by getting noticed and shared by fellow Arsenal supporters on social media.
+It eventually got to the attention of Mikel Arteta, Arsenal's manager, who wanted to capture a club spirit, and invited Dunford to visit the club's training ground and meet the players.